-The following wrestlers are played in tomoesen: Takanonami (Nami for short), Takatouriki (Riki for short), and Akebono (Ake for short).
+The following wrestlers were played in to-moesen: Takanonami (Nami for short), Takatouriki (Riki for short), and Akebono (Ake for short).

-Nami $\bigcirc - \bullet$ Riki Nami $\bullet - \bigcirc$ Ake Riki $\bullet - \bigcirc$ Ake
+Nami $\bigcirc$ - Riki

+Nami - $\bigcirc$ Ake

+Riki - $\bigcirc$ Ake

-Ake is again the final winner of tomoesen.
-This shows his explosive power over all his opponents.
+Ake was again the final winner of tomoesen.
+This showed his explosive power over all his opponents.